p-mckenzie/p-mckenzie.github.io/_posts/2019-07-22-Wake-county-restaurants.md

 Interestingly, we see that each inspection is detecting fewer inspections over time - whether this is due to an actual improvement in restaurant cleanliness or change in reporting is open to debate.
 ![]({{site.baseurl}}/assets/img/restaurants/violations_by_month.jpg)
-There is no trend in average inspection `SCORE` over time, leading me to conclude that the change in violations is reporting drift.
+There is no trend in average inspection `SCORE` over time, leading me to think that the change in violations is reporting drift.

 # Making predictions
 Imagine it's Christmas break, end of 2018, and we've scheduled restaurant inspections for the first 6 months of 2019.